RECON IMAGER Manual

 12.1.RAM Imager Interface

-- To image the RAM from within RECON IMAGER select the RECON IMAGER tab.
+- To image RAM after booting to RECON IMAGER select the RAM IMAGER tab.

 - Click “Refresh” to repoll any attached devices.